-A couple of years ago, I had a bike accident that damaged my front teeth.
-One day during an exam after the accident, my dentist said in response to a question I asked, “Traumatized teeth don’t play by the rules.”
-I immediately thought, “Traumatized people don't either.”
+A couple of years ago, I had a bike accident that knocked out my front teeth.
+One day during an exam, my dentist said, “Traumatized teeth don’t play by the rules,” and I immediately thought, “Traumatized people don't either.”

 Raising adopted children is hard.
 The things that work with biological children don’t work with adopted children and can, in fact, make things worse.
 Without realizing it, you can inadvertently cause the very behaviors you don't want.
-Examining your own expectations and reactions is important.
-But it's not going to be about what you’re doing wrong—about which you’ve probably heard plenty.
-You need compassion too.
-The more we attune to and connect with what comes up for you in relation to your child, the more attuned and connected to your child you’ll be and the more you’ll get the behaviors you want.
-In the meantime, I’ll also work with your child—both with and without you—to help them with those relinquishment- and adoption-related issues that result in those survival responses that brought you to therapy.
+Examining your own expectations and reactions is important, as long as it's done with compassion.
+The more you can attune to and connect with what comes up in you in relation to your child, the more you'll be able to attune to and connect with your child, and the more you’ll get the behaviors you want.
+In the meantime, I can also work with your child—with and without you—to help them with those relinquishment- and adoption-related issues that result in those survival responses that brought you to therapy.

 You may have heard the term "adoption-competent therapist" for professionals who are specially trained in adoption issues.
 I became adoption-competent by growing up adopted and then receiving professional training to apply to my personal experience.